Police misconduct allegations during the 2019–2020 Hong Kong protests: Effect on public confidence

 According to polls conducted by the Hong Kong Public Opinion Research Institute, the approval rating shrank to a net approval of 22 percent in mid-2019, due to its handling of the protests.
 60 percent of respondents in public surveys were dissatisfied with police handling of incidents since June 2019.
 Nearly 70 percent of Hong Kong citizens believe the police have acted unprofessionally by making indiscriminate arrests and losing self-control.

 An online survey commissioned by the South China Morning Post conducted between 30 November and 2 December found that two-thirds of respondents supported an independent inquiry into police conduct during protests.
 73 percent of respondents believed that public trust in the police had declined as a result of their handling of the protests.
 53 percent believed police were "too harsh or excessive" with protesters, whereas 23 percent considered it as "adequate" and 24 percent of them believed police were "too lenient or insufficient".
 Overall, around 26 percent of those surveyed had no trust at all in police – this included 10 percent of pro-establishment voters and 45 percent of those supporting pro-democracy candidates.
 David Black, managing director of Blackbox Research – author of the survey – said such a high percentage of the population distrusting the police "is [what] we expect to see in authoritarian states."

+Black police

+Hong Kong Black Police (or Black Cops, 黑警) is a Hong Kong epithet used by citizens to voice condemnation and anger against the police force, where "black" refers to black deeds including excessive use of force, and the association with Organized crime, since in Cantonese, the organized crime or Triads are called as "Black Society".

+Following 2011 political protests, the expression now refers to Hong Kong Police Force members who take a political stance and use their power to abuse and suppress those with different political views.
+Thus, the term mocks the enforcement activities of the police as well as drawing a parallel between their behaviour and that of triad members.
+The new definition originated during the visit of Li Keqiang after the Hong Kong 818 Incident.
+Police were accused of using unduly harsh methods to handle dissenting demonstrators.
+Following the Umbrella Movement and the 16 Mong Kok civil unrest, the use of the term "black police" became more widespread and now used to cover both police who commit crimes, and police are viewed to abuse their authority in dealing with political protesters.
+The new definition was widely understood by the time of the 2014 Hong Kong protests.

+In the 2019 Hong Kong protests, protesters combined "黑" (haak) and "警" (ging) into a single character to suggest that the police worked together with criminal triads to attack them.
+In October 2019, the National Immigration Agency of Taiwan used the term "Hong Kong black police" (香港黑警) to describe Hong Kong police in a Facebook post, noting that all applications for immigration to Taiwan are scrutinized.